 How to maintain or sterilize nail implements?

-If you must maintain a healthy-looking nails, then you must learn how to maintain your nail implement the right way.
+If you must maintain a healthy-looking nails, then you must learn how to manage your nail, implement the right way.

 To do this, follow the procedures below.

-- Make sure to wipe all of these nail implement and be sure they’re are free from any hanging debris.
+- Make sure to wipe all of these nail implements and be sure they’re are free from any hanging debris.

 Conclusion On Fingernail Anatomy

-As it is rightly written, nails contain some basic parts, this parts should be taken good care of because once any of them is damaged, getting that dream nail of yours will seem like a futile journey.
+As it is rightly written, nails contain some essential parts; these parts should be taken good care of because once any of them is damaged, getting that dream nail of yours will seem like a futile journey.

 However, in case of severe damage to any of the parts, it is recommended to see a Dermatologist for a possible prescription.